Bloc/swiftris-checkpoints/10-miserable-and-magical.md

 Our theme song is incredible and therefore it must be played ad infinitum.
 At **#1** we've set up a looping sound playback action of our theme song.
 At **#2** we've added a method which `GameViewController` may use to play any sound file on demand.

-Run Swiftris and listen to the soothing sounds of soviet propaganda.
+Run Swiftris and listen to the soothing tones of soviet propaganda.
 Workers of the world, *unite!*

 >Fun fact, the word **robot** stems from the Russian word for **worker**, **rabotnik**.
 Languages are fun!